-My Story (the short version)
+My Yoga Journey (the short version)

 I first started practicing yoga around 1995, with Burt Peeters back in my hometown of St. Catharines, Ontario, Canada.
 I practiced on and off for many years but didn't commit to a daily practice until I was in my mid-thirties.

 In 2012 I took my first yoga teacher training with Deborah Carruthers, who taught me the Ashtanga Primary Series over the course of many months, sometimes just the two of us in the early morning hours in her studio in Duncan, British Columbia.

 Around this time I also started working with plant medicines in an intentional way, looking to overcome childhood traumas and the addictions I'd developed over the years as a way to avoid confronting that deep emotional pain.
 The combination of ayahuasca and a daily yoga practice proved to be incredibly powerful and, over the next few years, I experienced profound healing in my relationships to myself, my partner and my family.